WHAT DID THE BALFOUR DECLARATION

 of the time explains: "The Zionists are that group of Jews who wish to

-found a Jewish Republic in Palestine with Jerusalem as the capital.
+found a Jewish Republic in Palestine Jerusalem

 . .
 The British cabinet has pronounced in favor